mbloch/mapshaper/docs/development/frame-tool-design.md

 **5. The frame tool — implemented.** The nav contains one frame-related
 button: the preview toggle, using the frame icon at the bottom of the stack.
-The separate Map frame section stays visible when empty and opens a compact three-path creation dialog.
-A frame row opens editable Frame properties for name, authored size and units, aspect, ground-resolution context, background and neatline.
+The separate Map frame section stays visible when empty and opens a compact two-path creation dialog.
+A frame row opens Frame properties, which rescales through authored size and units, reports the aspect ratio and extent, and edits background and neatline.
 Its context menu also starts a dedicated resize mode with handles and a compact crop/change-scale and Done toolbar.
 Handle drags move the frame, crop at constant scale by default, or change scale with page size locked; one command is committed per gesture and undo restores both geometry